 MP for Luton South and South Bedfordshire

-Rachel Hopkins is a Labour (Co-op) MP for Luton South and South Bedfordshire, first elected in December 2019.
-She currently serves on the Modernisation Committee (since December 2025) and the Speaker's Committee on the Electoral Commission (since November 2024), and has sat on a wide range of parliamentary committees since entering Parliament.
+Rachel Hopkins is a Labour (Co-op) MP for Luton South and South Bedfordshire, first elected in 2019.
+She currently sits on the Modernisation Committee and the Speaker's Committee on the Electoral Commission, and has contributed to a wide range of parliamentary work including justice, local government and licensing bills.

-Declared financial interests include land and property (within or outside the UK) and miscellaneous interests.
+Declared financial interests include land and property (within or outside the UK) and miscellaneous.

 Generated 21 February 2026